thibaut-neoledge/azure-docs.fr-fr/articles/mobile-engagement/mobile-engagement-user-interface-reach-content.md

 <properties
-   pageTitle="Interface utilisateur d’Azure Mobile Engagement - Contenu Reach" description="Apprenez à gérer le contenu unique des différents types de campagnes de notifications Push dans Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"
+   pageTitle="Azure Mobile Engagement User Interface - Reach Content" description="Learn how to manage the unique content of the different types of push notification campaigns in Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"